KimDebroye/KidsMode/README.md

 	- This button toggles between available EmulationStation UI Modes (Full, Kiosk, Kids).
 	- More information about UI Modes: https://github.com/RetroPie/RetroPie-Setup/wiki/Child-friendly-EmulationStation#ui-modes
 	- *Note: Requires an EmulationStation restart or RPi reboot in order for changes to take effect.*
+- Ability to show/hide the Kids Mode log box (*by clicking the white arrow*).
+	- *Toggle preference is remembered when tool is reopened*.

+## Options for more experienced users
+- Ability to create and set your own theme in '*assets/themes*' & '*assets/KidsMode.ini*'.
+- Ability to find & replace `\\RETROPIE` to any other RPi samba share in '*assets/KidsMode.ini*'.

 ## Technical Notes